macgibbons/sql-professional/book-2-carnival-reports/chapters/SALES.md

 ## Best Sellers

 1. Who are the top 5 employees for generating sales income?
-1. Who are the top 5 delaership for generating sales income?
+1. Who are the top 5 dealership for generating sales income?
 1. Which vehicle model generated the most sales income?